FStarLang/FStar/doc/book/part2/part2.rst

       defined trees.
 The example showcases the use of inductive types at higher order.

-This sections is somewhat more technical than the first.
+This section is somewhat more advanced than the first.
+It also interleaves some technical material about F*'s core logic with case studies showing some of those core concepts at work.
+You can certainly work through the material sequentially, but depending on your interests, you may find the following paths through the material to be more accessible.

+If you're familiar with dependent types but are new to F* and want a quick tour, the following path might work for you:

+  * :ref:`Length-indexed lists <Part2_vectors>`, F*-specific notations

+  * :ref:`Equality <Part2_equality>`

+  * :ref:`Logical connectives <Part2_connectives>`

+  * Any of the case studies, depending on your interest.

+If you're unfamiliar with dependent types and are more curious to learn how to use F* by working through examples, following path might work for you:

+  * :ref:`Inductive type definitions <Part2_inductives>`, basic concepts

+  * :ref:`Length-indexed lists <Part2_vectors>`, F*-specific notations in the simplest setting

+  * :ref:`Merkle trees <Part2_merkle>`, a more interesting example, with applications to cryptographic security

+  * :ref:`Logical connectives <Part2_connectives>`, some utilities to manipulate F*'s logical connectives

+  * Any of the case studies, depending on your interest, with the :ref:`Simply Typed Lambda Calculus <Part2_stlc>` perhaps the easiest of them.

 But, by the end of this section, through several exercises, we expect the reader to be familiar enough with inductive types to define their own data structures and inductive defined relations, while also gaining a working knowledge of some core parts of F*'s type theory.

 .. toctree::